The Best Bookshelf Speakers For 2025

 • 6 Ohms means you’ll have to be certain you pair this with a receiver that can handle that

-• Lower sensitivity at 83 means it’ll be a little harder to get this thing to go loud
+• Lower sensitivity at 84 means it’ll be a little harder to get this thing to go loud

 But besides all that, don’t get the impression that this is a bad speaker, quite the contrary.
-Like I said before, for smaller to maybe medium(ish) sized rooms, this’ll be one that works great.

-Check Availability Of Dayton Audio B452 Speakers
+Check Dayton Audio B452 Speakers Availability (Pair)

-The Best For a Medium Room (14×16 feet) – Klipsch R-15M
+The Best For a Medium Room (14×16 feet) – Klipsch R-51M (Pair)

-Klipsch is another reputable brand in the audio industry that really prides itself in everything they do.
-This is made evident by the quality of the products that they continuously put out.
+Klipsch is another reputable brand in the audio industry that prides itself in everything they do.

-In the case of the Klipsch R-15M, this absolutely holds true.
-But why exactly?
-Well the big thing about this one that makes it so different from other speakers is it uses something called a Tractrix horn loaded tweeter.
+Well the big thing about this one that makes it so different from other speakers is it uses something called a Tractrix linear travel suspension horn loaded tweeter.

-To make it simple, traditional tweeters can only go to a certain size before they become too heavy and unwieldy for the user.
-But with a horn variant, what they are able to do is recess the actual diaphragm itself and build a flared casing around it.
+To make it simple, traditional tweeters can only go to a certain size before they become too heavy and unwieldy for the speaker’s cabinet.

-What that does is amplify any audio that then gets output.
 Basically think of what happens when you use a megaphone, your voice is able to go louder because of that flared design.
-Same kind of idea here.

 It’s a pretty interesting concept that does work well ultimately. http://www.klipsch.com/blog/how-do-horn-loaded-speakers-work